Postpartum Anxiety at Night: Why It Happens and What Helps

 What if I can’t handle it again?

 The uncertainty alone can feel overwhelming.
-And even if nothing stressful is happening in the moment, your nervous system may already be preparing for what it remembers from previous nights.
+Even if nothing stressful is happening in the moment, your nervous system may already be preparing for what it remembers from previous nights.

 Nighttime anxiety postpartum isn’t random.
 It’s shaped by biology, learning, exhaustion, and experience.